Toothaches - Dental Emergency

 What should you do in an emergency?

-In a dental emergency, call our dedicated dental emergency number – 01772-726932 .
-You will be able to describe your dental emergency problem to a experienced dentist in Preston who will provide you with useful advice.
+If you are a registered patient at Lane Ends Dental Practice and have a dental emergency, call our dedicated dental emergency number – 01772-726932 .
+You will be able to describe your dental problem to a experienced dentist who will provide you with useful advice.